 The sources of English arbitration law are statute, international conventions and the common law.

 The United Nations Commission on International Trade Law (UNCITRAL) produced a Model Law on International Commercial Arbitration in 19851.
 In 1989 the Departmental Advisory Committee on Arbitration Law recommended that instead of England, Wales and Northern Ireland adopting the UNCITRAL Model Law, there should be enacted a new Act to embody both the existing statutory law on arbitration and the relevant common law principles2.
-The Committee also recommended that the new Act should follow, as far as possible, the structure and language of the UNCITRAL Model
+The Committee also recommended that the new Act should follow, as far as possible, the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.